 7 | iamamiwhoami – kin

-Jonna Lee’s first album as iamamiwhoami has been a long time coming, preceded by several years of fascinating self-contained video & audio works.
-This extensive series of overtures finds a place of commonality in kin, which is surely one of the most astonishingly self-assured & innovative debuts of recent years.
+Jonna Lee’s first album as iamamiwhoami has been a long time coming, preceded by several years of fascinating self-contained video and audio works.
+This extensive series of overtures finds a place of commonality in kin, which is surely one of the most astonishingly self-assured and innovative debuts of recent years.
 Songtronica has effectively been reinvented in this album, making Jonna Lee to the 2010s what Björk was to the 1990s.
 If that sounds like a lot to live up to, these nine tracks surpass all expectations; kin is nothing less than a revelation.

 [To Whom It May Concern]